 Pronounced Ah-sh-wa-gan-dah (aka Indian Ginseng), this herb is a regarded as an adaptogen (helps you adapt to stress while enhancing your energy), bringing your body to a heightened state of resistance to disease through physiological and emotional health.
 In particular, adaptogens help increase your body's natural resistance to environmental stresses.
 Ashwagandha is best known for boosting thyroid function to prevent winter weight gain.8 9

 Typically found in the Andes, maca grows in high elevations where the land is barren and weather conditions extreme.
 These harsh conditions result in very high mineral content that translates into maca root being very high in nutrients, qualifying it as a superfood.
 Maca is also one of the most powerful adaptogenic plants known.10

 Click here to try my Maca Piña Colada recipe (it's a perfect alcohol-free party beverage to share).
 The ingredients in this recipe will have your adrenals so pumped, you’ll feel a smooth, natural energy “high”.

 By utilizing Vitamin D-rich foods throughout your winter diet, you can reduce the effects of SAD and live a happy and energized season!

-Learn how to boost your mood, energy, and lifespan with the Meals That Heal Thrive Tribe online membership!
+Learn how to boost your mood, energy, and lifespan with the Meals That Heal Thrive Hive online membership!